NandoTheessen/personal-blog/src/drafts/teach yourself a new language/index.md

 Most of my professional experience is working with JavaScript on both sides of the stack (mainly React & Express) and it's ecosystem.<br>
 My new job however has me developing micro services in Golang, deploy using AWS Lambda and tie everything together with GraphQL.
 Neither of which I have worked with.

-In this article I'd like to share two things that have really helped me in becoming able to contribute as fast as possible.
+In this article I'd like to share two things with you, that have really helped me in becoming able to contribute as fast as possible.

 ## 1: Find Resources That Are Useful